Introduction

 The behaviour looks the same as before until we get to the last line, unowned_vessel.owner?

-when we pass an empty Explorer
+returns true when we pass an empty Explorer instance!

 Yikes, this could pose an obvious security risk, so what's going on here?